dpstyner/Technical-Tutorial/README.md

 This tutorial will mainly focus on demonstrating the use case and application.

-IMPORTANT: NOTE THAT THE PREPROCESSING TAKES THE LONGEST TIME
+IMPORTANT: NOTE THAT THE PREPROCESSING TAKES THE LONGEST

 # Available dataset
 Use the export_1000_samp.csv data from the below website to test to proceed through the Data Preprocessing and Execution step: